anniessa/weekend-sql-to-do-list/README.md

 ## Description

-This is a
+Need to remember tasks and when to do them?
+This is a simple app to help you stay on track!

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [COMING SOON](www.heroku.com)

 ## Screen Shot